programminghistorian/jekyll/en/contribute.md

 Writing a tutorial is one of the best ways to teach yourself particular skills and actively engage in the digital humanities community.

 We don't simply accept or reject articles like traditional journals.
 Our editors collaborate with you to help craft your essay to be as clear and as useful as possible--a great way to improve your technical writing skills.
-Please read more about our [submission process][submissions].
+Please read more about our [submission process][{{site.baseurl}}/en/submissions].

 If you'd like to propose a lesson (for you or for someone else to write), email {% include managing-editor.html lang=page.lang %}.